-CDISC and the FDA have worked closely to allow regulatory reviewers to process and review clinical trials more effectively.
+CDISC and the United States Food and Drug Administration (FDA) have worked closely to allow regulatory reviewers to process and review clinical trials more effectively.
 The FDA now requires studies to be submitted using “standardized data”.
 These standards make it easier for a regulator to understand and process clinical trial data.

 Implementing CDISC standards gives the following benefits: